 History of the Washington Navel Orange Tree

-When you think of an orange and picture one in your mind, you’re probably thinking of the Washington navel orange.
+When you think of an orange and picture one in your mind, you’re probably thinking of the Washington navel orange without even knowing it.
 Ironically, however, this beloved citrus tree isn’t originally from Washington at all.
 In fact, the Washington navel orange tree was first imported to the United States from the Brazilian city of Bahia in 1870.
 For this reason, it’s sometimes called the “Bahia.”

 Most experts believe that the Washington navel orange tree came from a bud sport that was found in the early 1800s in a Selecta orange tree grown by missionaries.
 When the Washington orange tree arrived at the U.S. Department of Agriculture in Washington, D.C., scientists propagated it, and trees were sent to Florida and California.

-The trees that went to Florida failed to flourish, but the ones that made it to Eliza Tibbets in Riverside, California thrived in the ideal climate there.
+The trees that went to Florida failed to flourish, but the ones that made it to a woman named Eliza Tibbets in Riverside, California thrived in the ideal climate there.

-Here’s a super cool fun fact about these legendary orange trees.
-Since the Washington navel orange tree doesn’t have seeds, it can’t be grown from seeds.
-Trees have to be grown by grafting to seedling rootstocks or budding.
+Here’s another super cool fun fact about these legendary orange trees: the Washington navel orange tree doesn’t have seeds, so it can’t be grown from seed.
+Washington navel oranges have to be cultivated through grafting to seedling rootstocks or budding.
 Because of this, almost all of the Washington orange trees grown in California originate from the first two trees that were sent to Eliza Tibbetts.

 One of the original trees of Mr. Tibbetts is still alive and that tree is an official registered historical monument in Riverside.